ibm-cloud-docs/vpc/block_storage_is_manage.md

 ## Guidelines for naming volumes
 {: #volume-name-conventions}

 Valid volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the minus sign (-), up to 63 characters.

-**Note:** Volumes created prior to 2019-10-15 allowed a combination of lowercase and uppercase alpha-numeric characters (A-Z, a-z, 0-9), the minus sign (-), and underscore (_).
-When you rename such a volume, the newer rules apply.
+Volume names must begin with an alpha character.

 ## Delete a block storage data volume
 {: #delete}